Armour/K-SkyBand-Query-in-PostgreSQL/README.md

     sudo make install
 ~~~

-in terminal you will see a path in the output like this:
+In terminal you will see a path in the output like this:
 "/usr/local/Cellar/postgresql/9.4.4/share/postgresql/contrib"

 ### 3. Import skyband function (in postgresql)